joshmarinacci/tile-mapper/README.md

 todos:
+ [ ] support loading mario, but not saving out again. specific to V4 [x] let you add a new sprite sheet
+ [ ] comment out the old model classes
+ [x] improve listening to changes and updating
+ [ ] make map editor bigger. sheets and tiles on left, layers and full props on right. map in the middle. ?
- let you add a new sprite sheet comment out the old model classes let you resize a tile layer from the props improve listening to changes and updating make map editor bigger make persistence work again add array property edit hooks to fire changes properly [x] ex: sheet.removeTile()
+ [ ] make map editor canvas big as the biggest tile layer, and scroll [ ] make persistence work again
+ [ ] add array property edit hooks to fire changes properly [x] ex: sheet.removeTile()
+ [ ] add and remove map layers
+ [ ] let you resize a tile layer from the props. destructive?
+ [ ] fix width of cells of vertical list views

 Doc has
     palette: string[]